Null controllability of the parabolic spherical Grushin equation: Introduction

 \subsection{Comments and open questions}

-The lower bound of minimal time $T_{\mbox{ {min}}}$ in Theorem \ref{Theo1} appears to be the Agmon distance between the control region $\omega = \omega_{a,b}\times(0,2\pi)$ and the degeneracy (the equator in fact) $\cZ = \{x=0\}$, that is to say, the lower bound of $T_{\mbox{ {min}}}$ satisfies (\ref{eq4}) with $q(x) = \tan x$ and $L_{+}=a$.
+The lower bound of minimal time $T_{\mbox{ {min}}}$ in Theorem \ref{Theo1} appears to be the Agmon distance between the control region $\omega = \omega_{a,b}\times(0,2\pi)$ and the degeneracy (the equator in fact) $\Phi^{-1}(\cE) = \{x=0\}$, that is to say, the lower bound of $T_{\mbox{ {min}}}$ satisfies (\ref{eq4}) with $q(x) = \tan x$ and $L_{+}=a$.
 However, it should be noted that the result of \cite{Beau2} can not be directly applied to our case.

-In fact, in \cite{Beau2}, the authors investigate the \textit{boundary null controllability} of the $2D$ parabolic Grushin equation with more general potential satisfying the assumptions (\ref{eq3}).
-In our case, we are concerned with an equation in whole sphere, and therefore without boundary condition since the sphere $\mathbb{S}^{2}$ is a compact manifold without boundary.
+In fact, in \cite{Beau2}, the authors investigate the \textit{boundary null-controllability} of the $2D$ parabolic Grushin equation with more general potential satisfying assumptions \eqref{eq3}.
+In our case, equation \eqref{eq10} is the coordinate representation of equation \eqref{eq:heat-intrinsic}, posed on the whole sphere $\mathbb{S}^{2}$, which is a compact manifold without boundary.
+Moreover the potential $q(x) = \tan x$ does not satisfies assumptions \eqref{eq3} on $(-\pi/2,\pi/2)$.

-The presence of two spherical crowns in the control region is a technical assumption required in the proof of the Carleman estimate in subsection \ref{ss.Carleman} and is related to the symmetry of the singularity locations (the north and south poles) with respect to the equator $\cZ = \{x=0\}$.
+The presence of two spherical crowns in the control region is a technical assumption required in the proof of the Carleman estimate in Section \ref{s.Carleman} and is related to the symmetry of the singularity locations (the north and south poles) with respect to the equator $\Phi^{-1}(\cE) = \{x=0\}$.
 The case where the control function acts only on one spherical crown (i.e., $\omega=(a,b)\times(0,2\pi)$) remains open.
-Another interesting open question is to show the sharpness of the lower bound of the minimal time, as done in \cite{Beau4} for the $2D$ parabolic Grushin equation. \begin{Rema} If the elevation angle (latitude) $a$ of the control region $\omega$ with respect to equator is equal to zero, i.e., if $\omega$ contains the equator, then the strategy used in subsection \ref{ss.proof_negative} to obtain the lower bound of the minimal time $T_{\mbox{ {min}}}$ fails.
+Another interesting open question is to show the sharpness of the lower bound of the minimal time, as done in \cite{Beau4} for the $2D$ parabolic Grushin equation. \begin{Rema} If the elevation angle (latitude) $a$ of the control region $\omega$ with respect to equator is equal to zero, i.e., if $\omega$ contains the equator, then the strategy used in Subsection \ref{ss.proof_negative} to obtain the lower bound of the minimal time $T_{\mbox{ {min}}}$ can not be applied.
 On the other hand, if the control acts only on one spherical crown (i.e., $\omega = (a,b)\times (0,2\pi)$), the proof presented here still applies and shows that the lower bound of minimal time is still $\log(1/\cos a)$. \end{Rema}